6 close friends on a backcountry ski trip identified as among those killed in devastating avalanche

 “We ask that people following this tragedy refrain from speculating.
 We don’t have all the answers yet, and it may be some time before we do.
 In the meantime, please keep those impacted in your hearts,” the company said.

+It cautioned the investigation was in the preliminary stages and it was too early to name a specific target of any possible charges, Reuters reported.

+CNN has reached out to the Nevada County District Attorney’s Office, which would decide on any possible charges.
+The attorney’s office declined to comment to Reuters.

-The California Division of Occupational Safety and Health (Cal/OSHA) said Thursday it has up to six months to complete its investigation into Blackbird Mountain Guides and issue citations if workplace safety regulations were violated, KXTV reported.
+The California Division of Occupational Safety and Health told CNN it has also launched a probe into Blackbird Mountain Guides.
+The agency said it has six months to complete its investigation and issue any citations if they find any violation.

 This story has been updated with additional information.